avramiaharonoff/avramiaharonoff.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Avrami Aharonoff
-description: Blue Ham is a PhD candidate at Broom University.
+description: I am a PhD candidate at New York University studying the evolution of dosage compensation in nematodes.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: evolution, dosage compensation, nematodes, condensin, SMC, TAD, Hi-C
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+I am a PhD candidadate in Sevinç Ercan's laboratory at New York University studying the evolution of dosage compensation mechanisms.
+I use phylogenetics and functional genomics to understand how dosage compensation changes in clades with a shared ancestral set of hetermorphic sex chromosomes.
+I used nematodes as my model, anchoring my work in the well characterized SMC mechanism described in Caenorhabditi elegans.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>